opentok/OpenTok-Ruby-SDK/README.md

 token = OTSDK.generateToken :session_id => session, :role => OpenTok::RoleConstants::PUBLISHER, :connection_data => "username=Bob,level=4"
 </pre>

-# Downloading Archive Videos
+# Manipulating Archive Videos
-To Download archived video, you must have an Archive ID which you get from the javascript library.
+To Download or delete archived video, you must have an Archive ID which you get from the javascript library.
 If you are unfamiliar with archiving concepts, please visit our [archiving tutorial](http://www.tokbox.com/opentok/api/documentation/gettingstartedarchiving)

 # Delete Archives
 OpenTok SDK has a function `deleteArchive` that lets you delete videos in a recorded archive.
 Use your `OpenTokSDK` object to call `deleteArchive` `deleteArchive` takes in 2 parameters and returns a true or false boolean representing the success of the delete request
 > archive_id (string) - REQUIRED
 > token (string) - Required.
 This token MUST have a moderator role, and it should be generated with the same session_id used to create the archive
 > **returns**
   true: Success, the archive is deleted